 Why recast your books?

 Your current cash flow and other financial statements probably do not accurately reflect the real value of your business.
-Your profits are tied up in things that are not essential to the everyday operation of the business, but that offer you tax savings over the long run.
+Your profits may hide the actual performance of your business.
+This is not essential to the business’s everyday operation, but it does offer tax savings over the long run.

-Recasting provides an economic view of the company as though it were run by management dedicated to maximizing profitability.
-This means that instead of tax savings, your books with be concentrated on showing the maximum profit possible.
+Recasting provides an economic perspective on the company as if it were run by management.
+Their focus would be on maximizing profitability.
+This means that instead of focusing on tax savings, your books will concentrate on showing the maximum profit possible.

-This can set your business apart, allowing the buyer who is comparing it to other opportunities to do so with a real picture of the potential of your business to make them money.
-After all, that is why you went into business, and it is why someone would want to buy your business as well.
+This can set your business apart, allowing buyers to compare it with other opportunities.
+They can do so with a clear picture of the potential of your business to generate profits.
+After all, that is why you went into business.
+It is also why someone would want to buy your business.